SeriousOldMan/Simulator-Controller/README.md

 26. [Strategy Development Revisited again](https://youtu.be/rCnYFTLX2L4) - This video will take another look at the "Strategy Workbench" and demonstrates a couple of new options, which allow you to create very special strategies.

+27. [Connecting Assistants to GPT](https://youtu.be/4tq-2bnEIXE) - We introduce the new GPT-based conversation booster for the Assistants.
+Using this booster you can create a very life-like communication with the Assistants.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community